-- Since Vata people (especially minds) have less of blood reaching their brain, in order to give a kick to their brain, they fall prey (addicted) to foods like tea/ coffee/ onion/ garlic/ chocolates/ alcohol/ tobacco since pungency in such foods increases blood circulation, bitterness de-stresses them but only temporarily as after the effect is over vasodilation which further reduces blood from the brain making it more stressed.
+- Since Vata people (especially minds) have less of blood reaching their brain, in order to give a kick to their brain, they fall prey (addicted) to foods like tea/ coffee/ onion/ garlic/ chocolates/ alcohol/ tobacco because pungency in such foods increases blood circulation, bitterness de-stresses them though only temporarily (as vasodilation due to bitterness further reduces blood from the brain due to gravity making the brain more stressed).
 Astringency too does a similar job as bitterness does.
 It is therefore important that Vata people who are most prone to such foods stay away from them with the help of will and determination.
 Medicines like brahmi and fruits like Bael if taken in night (please remember night only) help such minds to de-stress and de-addict.

 - Lastly, invariably every person is a mix of different constitutions and has to be handled accordingly.
 For example a person with kapha mind may have vata in the lower body.
-The result would be that such people may develop diabetes type 1.5 where, kapha mind would make the person put on weight but lower body due to high vata (or high metabolism) would lead to poor working of pancreas.
+The result would be that such people may develop diabetes type 1.5 (click here to read blog on cause and cure of diabetes), where kapha mind would make the person put on weight but lower body due to high vata (or high metabolism) would lead to poor working of pancreas.
 In such a case the person would need foods like bael in the morning to reduce kapha from upper body due to bael’s bitterness and increase kapha towards lower body due to its bitterness, astringency and sweetness.